-The Coordinator of Student Accommodations in responsible for coordination of reasonable classroom accommodations for students with disabilities at Pittsburg State University.
-Students who have a disability should register with the Coordinator of Student Accommodations: Ms. Kerri Hanson, 219 Russ Hall, kdhanson@pittstate.edu, 620-235-6584.
+The Equal Opportunity Office is the central office for coordination of student physical disabilities and reasonable classroom accommodations at Pittsburg State University.
+Students who have a disability should register with the Equal Opportunity Office.
+Contact information: Ms. Cindy Johnson, 218 Russ Hall, cynthia.johnson@pittstate.edu, 620-235-4185.